 Employees who are convicted of any criminal drug statute violation occurring in the workplace must notify their supervisor (e.g., dean, director or department chair) within 5 days of the time of the conviction.
-Supervisors of employees who are being paid from federal funds must then notify the Dean of Graduate Studies within 5 days of conviction.
-The Dean, in turn, will notify both the federal contracting or granting agency and the appropriate University office within 5 days after receiving notice from the supervisor.
+Supervisors of employees who are being paid from federal funds must then notify the Chief Human Resources Officer within 5 days of conviction.
+The Chief Human Resources Officer, in turn, will notify both the federal contracting or granting agency and the appropriate University office within 5 days after receiving notice from the supervisor.
 The University will take appropriate referral or disciplinary action within 30 days of the employee notifying the supervisor.

 Employees who have problems with alcohol or other drugs are encouraged to voluntarily contact the Employee Assistance Program (EAP) for referral to counseling or treatment programs.
 Early diagnosis and treatment of substance abuse is in the best interest of the University and the employee.
 Contacts with the EAP may remain confidential.
 The UW-Whitewater EAP may be reached by calling University Health and Counseling Services at (262) 472-1305.

 For more details on alcohol and drugs, see: http://www.uww.edu/annual_safety_report/